chfoo/cobbles/README.md

 What is supported:

 * Left-to-right text
-* Right-to-left text with direction and script specified (manually or by simple detection)
+* Right-to-left text with direction and script specified
 * Automatic and manual line breaking
+* Simple script, direction, and font detection
 * Markup language (including manual bidirectional support)
 * Rendering text using Heaps.io